prust/wikipedia-movie-data/README.md

 ## Known Issues

-With a lot of the older movies (early 1900s) much of the data isn't populated, so there are a lot of `null` values.
+With some of the older years (early 1900s) some of the data isn't populated, so there are a lot of `null` values.

 Note that there may be errors in the Wikipedia's data.
 For instance in 2016 I noticed that one film is duplicated (perhaps because the release date changed).
 If you write a script that detects or removes duplicates, please let me know.